pstiasny/fap/README.md

 Create a `fapfile.sh` file in your project's root.
-Here is a minimal template, assuming you have a `vagrant` host configured in your ssh config and the project resides in `/vagrant/src/`:
+Here is a minimal template, assuming you have a `vagrant` host configured in your ssh config and the project resides in `/vagrant/src/` (this is where the fapfile resides on the host):

 ```sh
 HOST="vagrant"